Tech-at-DU/React-Redux-Tetris-Tutorial/P00-Introduction/readme.md

 By the end of this tutorial, students should be able to:

-1. Implement an advanced single page application with React
+1. Implement an advanced single-page application with React
-1. Use Redux to manage application state
+1. Use Redux to manage the application state
 1. Build systems that manage and merge complex arrays
 1. Use functional programming methods like `map`
 1. Use CSS variables